Adult Ed Committee -- Robert Goldberg-Alberts, chair

 This committee brings together people who have expertise and interest in various aspects of inclusion to share their wisdom.
 It also makes inclusion the responsibility of a specific group at OH, just the way that Social Action/Tikun Olam is the responsibility of a specific committee.
 The Inclusion Committee works closely with multiple committees (school, spiritual life, building, kitchen, adult ed., etc.), looking at varied facets of congregational life, large and small, and attempting to be proactive, rather than waiting for a problem or complaint.
 Sometimes, it’s the seemingly little things that go unnoticed except by the people that they affect…and then they aren’t small at all.

 All who have an interest in working on inclusion at Or Hadash are invited to join the committee.
 Those who have personal experience or professional knowledge to share, or just feel moved to help the Or Hadash community continue working towards being its best self should join by contacting Committee Chairperson Shelley Kapnek Rosenberg.
 Your ideas and your help are most welcome.
-To read more about what the Inclusion Committee has been working on, click here.
+To read more about what the Inclusion Committee has been and is currently working on, please click on the attachments below.

 The Kitchen Sub-Committee provides a kosher dairy kitchen that supports Or Hadash events.
-The committee is responsible for providing refreshments for Onegs and Kiddushes.
+The committee is responsible for providing paper goods, coffees, teas & extras for Onegs and Kiddushes.
 In addition, we stock and organize the pantry, kasher the kitchen for Passover, coordinate with the synagogue administrator in hiring and supervising the shammas, and oversee the kashrut policy with the Spiritual Life Committee.
-Congregants interested in supporting this committee financially or through participation can contact the Chair.
+Congregants interested in supporting this committee financially or through participation can contact the synagogue administrator.

 The role of the Membership Committee is to develop new membership (outreach) as well as retain present membership (inreach).
 Committee members connect with potential members to provide information about all aspects of religious and social life at Or Hadash as well as interface with the Religious School Director to introduce our educational programs.
 There is a mentoring program in which new members are ‘buddied’ with existing members to facilitate transition into the community.
 The Membership Committee also oversees the congregation's programming which presents a wide variety of educational, social and spiritual programs each year.
 In the past year these events have included dinners and 'schmoozes', trips, new havurot, coffeehouses and holiday based events.